siqihe41099/HW1/README.md

 The variables except input parameters appeared in the code are explained in the script
 ##### Output:
 * One plot of the comparsion between original image and segmented image (not be saved,just for display)
+* One plot of the binary image after segmentation and choosing the appropriate cluster (not be saved,just for display)
 * One plot of the original image with a bounding box on the face (not be saved,just for display)
 * One plot of the original image with a bounding box on the face (saved directly to the specified path)